bahsim/idgl-dev-system/01-patterns/03-Pattern-Decomposition.md

 This loop continues until the practitioner is satisfied with the AI-generated plan.

+##### IV.
+Strategic Consideration: Choosing the Executor

+Once a satisfactory plan has been generated and validated, the practitioner faces a critical strategic choice: **who executes the sub-tasks?** In keeping with the core IDGL philosophy of "The Practitioner, Not the Process," the answer is not always the AI.

+1.  **AI as Executor:** This is the default path for well-defined, routine tasks where speed is the primary concern.
+The practitioner feeds the `Spec` for each sub-task to the AI for generation.

+2.  **Human as Executor:** This is a disciplined and often superior choice for tasks where long-term ownership, deep learning, and nuanced implementation are more important than raw speed.
+The practitioner uses the AI-generated plan as a world-class blueprint to guide their own hands-on coding.

+This second approach is the most effective guardrail against the "AI owning the work."
+It ensures the practitioner builds and retains a deep, intuitive understanding of the codebase, using the AI as a powerful partner in the strategic planning phase rather than a replacement in the execution phase.
+The choice of executor is a deliberate act of engineering judgment.

 ##### Core Requirements

 Each decomposed sub-task must have: